mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/azure/advanced/new/index.md

     ```

     - Replace `example.org,example.com,example.net` with your internal addresses
-    - `localhost` and `127.0.0.1` addesses should not use the proxy
+    - `localhost` and `127.0.0.1` addresses should not use the proxy
     - `10.96.0.0/12` is the default Kubernetes service subnet
     - `192.168.0.0/16` is the default Kubernetes pod subnet
     - `kubernetes,kubernetes.default,kubernetes.default.svc,kubernetes.default.svc.cluster,kubernetes.default.svc.cluster.local` is the internal Kubernetes kube-apiserver service
     - `.svc,.svc.cluster,.svc.cluster.local` is the internal Kubernetes services
     - `169.254.169.254` is the Azure metadata server
-    - `.cloudapp.azure.com` is for the worker nodes to allow them to communicate directly to the kube-apiserver loadbalancer
+    - `.cloudapp.azure.com` is for the worker nodes to allow them to communicate directly to the kube-apiserver load balancer

 1. (Optional) Create a Kubernetes cluster with HTTP proxy configured.
 This step assumes you did not already create a cluster in the previous steps:

-    ```sh
+    ```bash
     dkp create cluster azure --cluster-name=${CLUSTER_NAME} \
     --control-plane-http-proxy="${CONTROL_PLANE_HTTP_PROXY}" \
     --control-plane-https-proxy="${CONTROL_PLANE_HTTPS_PROXY}" \